e2b-dev/E2B/DEV.md

   - https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04
 - Does ubuntu need the newer kernel?
   - Using driver with multiple kernels
-- Cloud Hypervisor insted of FC - https://github.com/cloud-hypervisor/cloud-hypervisor
+- Cloud Hypervisor instead of FC - https://github.com/cloud-hypervisor/cloud-hypervisor
 - Add installation instructions for all tools used in the repo
 - API for creating snapshots
 - eBPF